 Luchen is a PhD student at the Department of Computing.
 Her research subjects include applying machine learning to clinical data for boosting medication practices.
 During her summer internship in IBM, she was involved in the development of the firm’s new APIs for cloud platform Bluemix.
 As a master student at Carnegie Mellon University, she researched on neural signal processing and various medical devices and imaging methods.

-Chaiyawan is previously a Bioengineering Master student in MSc Human Robotics and currently a Ph.D. hopeful.
-His main research interest is understanding Human brain through the use of Neural Network.
-He is also interested in how neural network can be used with Human data.
+Chaiyawan is previously a Bioengineering MSc student in Human and Biological Robotics and currently a PhD student and Research Assistant.
+His main research interest is understanding Human brain through the use of Neural Networks.
+He is also interested in how neural networks can be used with Human data.

 Mahendran works as a Research Engineer at the Dept. of Bioengineering.
 EPSRC-UK funded PhD student at the Dept. of Computing, with more than 7 years of industry experience in bioengineering R&D. Prolific inventor with many publications and patent applications resulting from international collaboration.
 Founded Faraday-Fleming Lab (start-up), provides Bioengineering consultancy and services.
 Currently working on 3D eye gaze based wheel chair control and other device designs.

-He is a first-year PhD student in the Brain and Behaviour Lab.
+Alex is a first-year PhD student in the Brain and Behaviour Lab.
 Following his Neuroscience degree he worked as a researcher in a motor cortex lab at the University of Edinburgh, developing touchscreen and camera tracking solutions to study mouse forelimb kinematics.
-His research at Imperial will focus on brain-computer interfaces, and applying neuromimetic principles to human robotics.
+His research at Imperial focuses on brain-computer interfaces, machine learning, and applying neuromimetic principles to human robotics.